richardforrestbarker/Bardcode/Bardcoded.Ocr/README.md

 Python-based receipt OCR service using PaddleOCR and LayoutLMv3 for structured data extraction.

+## Python Requirements

+- **Python version must be 3.12** for all environments.
+- **Windows users:** The Ninja build system must **not** be on your PATH, or else pip will use Ninja for building wheels instead of the default backend (setuptools).
+This can cause build failures for some dependencies.
+If you encounter build errors, ensure Ninja is not present in your PATH.

 ## Overview

 This service provides OCR and structured field extraction from receipt images using: